 Why wouldn't you?

-These sites provide great avenues for:
+These social media provides great avenues for:

 Hear me out.